dpmerrell/TrialMDP/README.md

 # TrialMDP

-An optimization solver that designs adaptive multistage clinical trials.
+An optimization solver that designs blocked Response-Adaptive Randomized (RAR) trials.

 An R package, implemented in C++.